nomemory/andreinc-site/_posts/2025-03-17-the-trickonometry-of-math-olympiad-inequalities.md

 I’ll be gradually adding more problems as time permits (I'm also working on Part 2).

 Special thanks to:
-* `meithecatte` - for pointing one of the problem statements was incorrect.
+* `meithecatte` - for pointing out that one of statements was incorrect.
 * `cryslith` - for pointing out some mistakes in my comments and helping me correct a few solutions.
 * `Gheorghe Craciun` - for inspiring and allowing me to borrow some of his problems.
 * `Thomas Klausner` - for his kindness in reporting errors in some of the proofs.